-MagicKitchen.com offers fresh, delicious prepared meals cooked by our chefs, with the unbeatable convenience of home meal delivery.
+MagicKitchen.com offers senior meal delivery; fresh, delicious prepared meals cooked by our chefs, with the unbeatable convenience of home meal delivery.
 Save time without sacrificing taste.
-Order senior meals and get the nutrition you need.

-To start shopping for Senior Meals, go to our menu.
+To start shopping for senior meal delivery, go to our menu.
 You can place your order online and have your food delivered right to your door.
 Your next delicious, well balanced senior meal is just a few clicks away.
 Our friendly staff is happy to help you 24 hours a day, seven days a week.
 Just call us toll-free at 877-516-2442.